Individuals with skin of color may develop a wide range of cutaneous infections involving either gram-positive or gram-negative organisms.

 The widespread use of antibiotics for bacterial skin infections contributes to the emergence of resistant organisms and poses a serious threat to public health.
 Dermatologists wrote approximately 9.5 million prescriptions for oral antibiotics in 2009 alone,10 and antibiotic resistance is growing among normal skin flora.
 The first penicillin-resistant Staphylococcus aureus was discovered in 1941, shortly after the drug’s introduction.
 Up to 78% of all staphylococcal skin infections are now due to methicillin-resistant S. aureus (MRSA).11 MRSA continues to display resistance to a range of drugs, including mupirocin, erythromycin, clindamycin, tetracycline, sulfonamides, chloramphenicol, cephalosporins, and quinolones.12

-Propionibacterium acnes, the bacteria involved in acne formation, is just one organism that ...
+Propionibacterium acnes, the bacteria involved in acne formation, is just ...